International Precision Rifle Federation

 The International Precision Rifle Federation (IPRF) is an international federation for field and long range shooting.
 The shooting takes place from various positions and at varied distances within a limited par time, so that the competitors need to have a good understanding about their ballistics so that they can compensate for wind and distance.
 Competitors are divided into different divisions based on their firearms and equipment.
 All competitors compete inside their division, and there can also be awards for the categories women, junior (competitors of 18 years or younger), senior (competitors of 55 years or older) and military/police.
 A match usually consists of several stages, and points are awarded by the number of hits.
 Steel targets are used to a large degree to make it easy to score points and as an economical alternative to electronic targets.
 Referees often use spotting scopes to observe and count hits.

 History

-PRS shooting in its current form originated in the USA in the 2010s in the Precision Rifle Series, which continues to this day as the american arm om precision rifle shooting.
+PRS shooting in its current form originated in the USA in the 2010s in the Precision Rifle Series, which continues to this day as the American arm of precision rifle shooting.
 The National Rifle League (NRL) is another U.S. organization for precision rifle shooting.
 In the USA, the number of active competitors increased from 164 in 2012 to over 15 000 in 2020.

 In 2021 the International Precision Rifle Federation (IPRF) was founded, and in 2022 the first world championship was held at the Bitche Military Camp in Bitche, France.

 IPRF has affiliated associations in several countries: